Jimmy Staten: Early life

 Staten was born on May 4, 1991, to Jimmy Staten III and Shirley Staten.
-He attended Ware County High School in Waycross, Georgia, where he earned all-state honors as a junior and a senior.
-Staten was selected to play in the 2008 GACA North/South All-Star Game and was named one of the top 100 players in the South by The Atlanta Journal-Constitution.
-Staten also lettered in track and field, reaching the state finals in the shot put.
-He received scholarship offers from seven NCAA Division I schools, including Auburn, Clemson, and South Carolina, but ultimately decided to play for Rick Stockstill and the Middle Tennessee State Blue Raiders.
+He attended Ware County High School in Waycross, Georgia, where he was a two-way player in football.
+As a junior, Staten earned Class AAAA All-State honors as an offensive lineman from The Atlanta Journal-Constitution (AJC) and the Georgia Sports Writers Association.
+Even then, he was "seen as even more valuable" as a defensive end, according to The Florida Times-Union.
+As a senior, Staten posted 87 tackles and was voted one of the top 100 players in the South by The AJC.
+He was also selected to play in the 2008 Georgia Athletic Coaches Association (GACA) North/South All-Star Game as a member of the South squad.
+In addition to football, Staten lettered in track and field, reaching the state finals in the shot put.
+He verbally committed to playing college football at Middle Tennessee State University three weeks before signing his National Letter of Intent with the Blue Raiders on February 4, 2009.

 College career

-As a freshman in 2009, Staten took a redshirt.
-He appeared in 13 games in 2010, playing 189 snaps and recording five tackles.
+As a freshman in 2009, Staten took a redshirt and was a member of the scout team.
+He appeared in 13 games in 2010, recording five tackles.
 The following season in 2011, Staten started all 12 games and tallied 29 tackles, four tackles for loss and a sack.
 He started all 12 games again in 2012, posting 36 tackles, 1.5 tackles for loss, a sack and a QB hurry.

 In 2013, Staten was voted one of four team captains for the Blue Raiders.
-In his 12 games and 467 snaps, he recorded 30 tackles, 1.5 tackles for loss, a pass breakup and two QB hurries in his final season.
+In 12 games played, he recorded 30 tackles, 1.5 tackles for loss, a pass breakup and two QB hurries in his final season.
 He earned All-Conference USA honorable mention honors and was invited to the NFLPA Collegiate Bowl.